Who's In Your Corner?

 When selecting malpractice insurance, one of the most important factors to consider is your defense team.
 After all, in the event of a malpractice allegation, you will rely on them from beginning to end.

-by A.J.
-Simpson in Malpractice Insurance on Friday, July 7, 2017
+Posted in Policy Features on Friday, July 7, 2017

 Make sure you know what kind of claims support is provided by any company and plan you’re considering before you choose one.

 If you report a claim, you’ll likely be teamed up with a claims representative from your malpractice insurance company.
 You will work closely with this person, so it’s important they have the knowledge and experience needed to help protect your reputation.

 Don’t be afraid to ask how many years of experience they have.
 Specifically, ask if they specialize or are experts in chiropractic malpractice.
 Or, are chiropractic malpractice claims only a small part of their day-to-day responsibilities?